pubgknite/krypton/README.md

 ## 🎉 More

 You liked knite f3?
-Check also our other premium Envato bulma themes [Css Ninja](https://cssninja.io/themes).
+Check also our other premium Envato bulma themes [midhun cp](https://cssninja.io/themes).

-Find more premium bulma templates on [Css Ninja](https://cssninja.io/category/all).
+Find more premium bulma templates on [midhun cp](https://cssninja.io/category/all).

 ## 🚀 About Us

-Css Ninja is a web design studio.
+midhun cp is a web design studio.
 We build handcrafted and polished templates that will give some hype to your startup or to your next project.